Do Wireless Security Cameras Need the Internet?

 While these days, most security cameras are connected to the internet, there are a number of wireless options that don’t require the net to function.
 Of course, not being connected means that you won’t be able to receive notifications when your camera detects motion, to check in on live footage or to turn your camera off and on remotely, among other capabilities.
 But if that’s what you’re looking for, read on to find out how you can use a wireless security camera without the World Wide Web.

 Wireless security cameras don’t necessarily require the internet.
 Rather, there are a number of security cameras that can record their footage locally onto micro-SD cards or hard drives so it can be viewed later.
 Unlike cameras like the Ring Indoor Cam, a wireless camera controllable through the Ring— Always Home app, many cameras from Reolink, for example, aren’t connected to the web at all.
-Another example is the Arlo GO, one of the only Arlo cameras to not require the internet.
+Another example is the Arlo GO, one of the only Arlo cameras to not require a Wi-Fi connection.

 Pros and Cons of Wireless Cameras Without Internet